Our Seattle-Area Jazz Community

 There are lots of ways to get involved.
 Join the Community of course.
 Invite members to new jams and events that need talent.
 Spread the word and tell your friends and venues about the site as well.
 If you operate a commercial venue and are looking for entertainment, Join, and then invite the community to find people to play at your establishment-- you'll build excitement at your venue and gain a following of faithful (and often thirsty musicians).
 Commercial recording studios can invite band leaders who need to know you're open for business.
 Restaurant and nightclub operators know that hosting bands that run jam sessions make it possible for patrons to enjoy listening to a lot of exciting musicians, without paying for the people who come to play in the jam.

-Reach out to Steve through the Contact tab to let him know how the how the Community is working, or how it can be improved.
+Reach out to Steve through the Contact tab or via Messaging to let him know how the how the Community is working, or how it can be improved.

 Become a Supporter